p2635/freecodecamp-backend-dev/06-project-url-shortener/README.md

   - [x] example.com
   - [x] www.example.com
 - [ ] Check if a longurl with valid format is a valid URL (according to the hint from freecodecamp).
 I found some docs here: https://www.geeksforgeeks.org/node-js-dns-lookup-method/

+# Frustrations

+1. When wrapping `document.save();` with 'async' and 'await', it fails to save the document for some reason.
+Maybe there is a race condition where it saves before the db is even connected.
+   1. I don't fully understand how 'async' and 'await' works.
+   2. I never understood how `done` and `done(null, data)` worked in the first place.
+Seems like some callback (cb) functions are deprecated by mongoose.
+This makes it even more confusing for me.
+2. I spent hours trying to figure out how to fetch a value from a document (the URL).
+I might have gotten close with query() and exec(), but I still don't know how to store it to a string variable.
+3. I don't fully understand the documentation from mongoose.
+It has a lack of examples that fits what I am looking for.